/// Info ///

 Laurie Halsey Brown is the Director/Founder of senseofplace LAB.
-She received her MFA from California Institute of the Arts in 1990.
+She received her MFA from California Institute of the Arts.
 After which, she lived in New York City for ten years before moving to Rotterdam, the Netherlands for five years.
 She has been living in San Francisco since 2007.

 A large scale interdisciplinary piece based on her residency in the World Trade Center was shown at the New Museum of Contemporary Art, NYC in 2001, and her work afterwards has been shown nationally in places such as Exit Art, White Columns and internationally, including creating several large interdisciplinary art projects funded by the Dutch and British government.
 She has also had video work shown internationally in such venues as the International Film Festival Rotterdam.